isaaceindhoven/dependency-health-monitor/docs/scoring/Scoring financial health.md

     - Regional salary: Retrieved from both [PayScale](https://developers.payscale.com/) and [Glassdoor](https://www.glassdoor.com/developer/index.htm)

 The score is calculated in one of two ways.
 The first is by dividing the yearly revenue by the funding goal (yearly revenue / funding goal), as the funding goal indicates how much funding is needed to sustain the project.
 The second way is used whenever the first way is not applicable.
 The sustainability is then calculated by dividing the yearly revenue by the total costs of core contributors/maintainers (yearly revenue / costs).

-## Organisational activity
-Priority: `High`, as it directly relates with the financial sustainability of a project because it indicates how much of the project relies on funding.

-The higher the organisational activity, the less contributors/maintainers are dependent on funding, the better the financial health of the project.

-Determines how many percent of total contributions made to the project are from contributors who are part of an organisation.

-Data required to score this criterion:
-- Top 100 contributor's account data: Retrieved from GitHub

-The score is calculated by the percentage of the organisational activity inside the project.

 ## Acceptance of funding
 Priority: `Medium`, as it does not directly impact the financial health of a repository but is a step to improve or sustain the financial health of a project.